facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Basics of Required Minimum Distributions (RMDs)

-You were likely encouraged to build up savings into various retirement accounts during your working years.
-When you contribute a portion of your wage income into a traditional pre-tax retirement plan, you are electing to defer the payment of taxes on that income.
+You were likely encouraged to build up savings into various tax-deferred retirement accounts during your working years.
+When you contribute a portion of your wage income into a traditional pre-tax employer plan, you are electing to defer the payment of taxes on that income.
 In other words, you will not pay any ordinary income taxes on your contribution now, but you will pay taxes on any distributions from the account later on in retirement.
-This is true of contributions to any pre-tax retirement plans such as: 401ks, traditional IRAs, SEP IRAs, SIMPLE IRAs, 403(b)s, 457(b) plans and profit-sharing plans.
+This is true of contributions to any pre-tax types of retirement plans such as: 401ks, traditional Individual Retirement Accounts (IRAs), SEP IRAs, SIMPLE IRAs, 403(b)s, 457(b) plans and profit-sharing plans.

 The starting age for RMDs was changed as of December 2022 with the passage of the Secure Act 2.0.
 Prior to 2023, the starting age for RMDs was 72, from 2023-2032 the starting age has been moved up to 73 and starting in 2033 it will be adjusted up to 75.
 You are required to take your very first RMD as of April 1 of the year following the calendar year in which you reach age 73.
 You must then take one every year thereafter.

-It might sound unfair that you are required to take a certain amount from your account every year- what if your account value is down in a bad market year?
+It might sound unfair that you are required to take a certain minimum withdrawal from your account every year- what if your account value is down in a bad market year?
 Your RMD is not a fixed amount as it is re-calculated annually after you reach RMD age (currently 73).
-The value is calculated by taking your retirement account balance as of December 31 from the prior year and dividing by a life expectancy factor published by the IRS (https://www.bankrate.com/retirement/ira-rmd-table/).
+The value is calculated by taking your retirement account balance as of December 31 from the prior year and dividing by a life expectancy factor published by the IRS.
+You can find the current life expectancy tables through the IRS website.

 • For example, if you are turning 73 this year and had a $1,000,000 IRA as of December 31, 2022, then you would be required to do an initial RMD of $36,497 ($1 ML /27.4).